HuiGuanLab/DL-DKD/README.md

 ```

 ### Training
-Run the following script to train `MS-SL` network on Activitynet.
+Run the following script to train `DLDKD` network on Activitynet.
 ```
 #Add project root to PYTHONPATH (Note that you need to do this each time you start a new session.)
 source setup.sh

-conda activate ms-sl
+conda activate DLDKD

 ROOTPATH=$HOME/VisualSearch
 RUN_ID=runs_0